github/docs/content/actions/security-for-github-actions/security-guides/automatic-token-authentication.md

 {% endrowheaders %}

-{% note %}

-**Notes:**
+> [!NOTE]
-* When a workflow is triggered by the [`pull_request_target`](/actions/using-workflows/events-that-trigger-workflows#pull_request_target) event, the `GITHUB_TOKEN` is granted read/write repository permission, even when it is triggered from a public fork.
+> * When a workflow is triggered by the [`pull_request_target`](/actions/using-workflows/events-that-trigger-workflows#pull_request_target) event, the `GITHUB_TOKEN` is granted read/write repository permission, even when it is triggered from a public fork.
 For more information, see "[AUTOTITLE](/actions/using-workflows/events-that-trigger-workflows#pull_request_target)."
-* Private repositories can control whether pull requests from forks can run workflows, and can configure the permissions assigned to `GITHUB_TOKEN`.
+> * Private repositories can control whether pull requests from forks can run workflows, and can configure the permissions assigned to `GITHUB_TOKEN`.
 For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-forks-of-private-repositories)."
-* {% data reusables.actions.workflow-runs-dependabot-note %}
+> * {% data reusables.actions.workflow-runs-dependabot-note %}

-{% endnote %}

 ### Modifying the permissions for the `GITHUB_TOKEN`